Android App Permissions Explained for HappyMod [2026]

 2. Over Privileged Requests (Red Light)

 These are requests that make no sense for the app’s function.
-They are usually designed for Data Harvesting.
+They are usually designed for data harvesting.

 Audit: What Permissions Does HappyMod Need?